philosophersprogramming/chessboardAI/README.md

 - repostory for the training dataset for the chessboard cropping: https://universe.roboflow.com/steven-lt9bf/chessboard-segmentation

+## Code that is mostly production ready
+- check the final_algorithm which contains a start.py file and modify the parmeters with your desire path for the image and run the code

-## Code that is currently working that you can try:
+## Code that is currently working that you can try :
 - predict.py in finished_training works with a given image path it will crop to the chessboard and output cropped.png
 - intersectionvthree.py contains the code to find the intersections
 - box.py finds the intersection and groups them into boxs with the labels of chess coordinates